Recurrence, transience and degree distribution for the Tree Builder Random Walk: Power-law degree distribution in trees (proof of Theorem )

 for any $\varepsilon < 1/(1-\gamma)$.
 Recalling the independence of the $Z_n$'s, using that $\log(1+x)<x,\ x>0$, and bounding the sum by an integral, it follows that for every $\lambda>0$,

 Thus, by the exponential Markov inequality there is a positive constant $C$ depending on~$\gamma$ only, such that

 This and the Borel-Cantelli lemma yields that $\tau_{k}<k^{1 /(1-\gamma) -\varepsilon}$ occurs only finitely many times, almost surely.
-We conclude the proof by choosing a small enough $\varepsilon>0$ and noting that $\gamma > 2/3$ if and only if $\gamma/(1-\gamma) > 2$. \end{proof} Now we prove Lemma \ref{lemma:xtaucond} first and prove Lemma \ref{lemma:Rk} at the end of this section.
+We conclude the proof by choosing a small enough $\varepsilon>0$ and noting that $\gamma > 2/3$ if and only if $\gamma/(1-\gamma) > 2$. \end{proof} We now prove Lemma \ref{lemma:xtaucond}, while we defer the proof of Lemma \ref{lemma:Rk} to the end of this section.

 \begin{proof}[Proof of Lemma \ref{lemma:xtaucond}] Recall that $\{\mathcal{G}_n\}_{n\geq 1}$ denotes the natural filtration induced by the variables $\{Z_n\}_{n\geq 1}$.
 Observe that conditioned on $\mathcal{G}_{k-1}$, $\Delta \tau_k$ dominates a random variable $Y_k$ following geometric distribution of parameter ~$c/\tau_{k-1}^{\gamma}$, where $c$ is a positive constant depending on $(p_n)_n$ only.
 Thus, with for $k$ sufficiently large, there exists a positive constant~$C$ such that, almost surely,